Basic-Data-Infrastructure/developer-portal/index.md

 ##### Data Owner

-Party who is entitled to have control over data and access to data, and controls decision on data sovereignty and trust sovereignty.
+The party who is entitled to have control over data and access to data, and controls decision on data sovereignty and trust sovereignty.
 It is responsible for authorization policies kept in an Authorization Register.

 ##### Service Provider